SFC-Sarge1/Stepper/README.md

    * Z Lower Axis Limit and Z Upper Axis Limit.

 ## Setup
-1. Connect your stepper motor to the DM556T Stepper Motor Driver and your Arduino board.
+1. Connect your stepper motor to the DM556T Stepper Motor Driver and your Arduino or ESP32 board.
 2. The example code assumes the motors is connected to pins:
 3. Stepper Motor X axis 3, 4
 4. Stepper Motor Y axis 5, 6
 5. Stepper Motor Z axis 7, 8
-6. Connect each ESP DEV Module using USB Cable Serial Connection.
+6. Connect each ESP32 DEV Module using USB Cable Serial Connection.
 7. Upload the provided Arduino sketch to your board.
-8. Note the COM port that your Arduino is connected to.
-This application will load the COM Ports to the form show you can choose.
+8. Note the COM port that your Arduino or ESP32 board is connected to.
+This application will load the COM Ports to the form, so you can choose.

 ## Running the Application
 1. Open the solution in Visual Studio 2022 Community Edition or higher.